hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/03_sed.md

 - Utilize addresses in our `sed` commands
 - Delete lines from output using `sed`

+# sed

+The ***s***tream ***ed***itor, `sed`, is a common tool used for text manipulation. `sed` takes input from either a file or piped from a previous command and applies a transformation to it before outputting it to standard output.

 ## Quick Note on Quotation Marks

 Many of the same arguments that were made for using single vs. double quotation marks in `grep` also apply to `sed`.
 However, the `$` has some non-variable functionality in `sed` that we will discuss, particularly with reference to addresses.
 For this reason, it's more common to see `sed` commands wrapped in single-quotes rather than double-quotes.
 Of course, if you want to use a `bash` variable in `sed` you are going to need to wrap it in double-quotes, but if you do then you need be cautious of any non-variable usage of `$` and be sure to escape it (`\`).

 ## Quick Note on BSD and GNU `sed`

 There are several versions of `sed`, but the most two common versions are BSD (default on Macs) and GNU (found most other places).
-Generally, speaking the two versions of `sed` are mostly similiar but there are some instances where their behavior (particularly, BSD's `sed`) differs.
+Generally speaking, the two versions of `sed` are mostly similiar, but there are some instances where their behavior (particularly, BSD's `sed`) differs.
 Where they instance come up, we will point it out.

 ## substitution